qualcomm/aimet/Docs/install/index.rst

 Verifying the installation
 --------------------------

-Now, verify your installation using below instructions and you'll be all set!
+Verify your installation using the following instructions.

-**Step 1:** Verify AIMET by instantiating an 8-bit symmetric quantizer.
+**Step 1:** Handle imports and other setup.

 .. code-block:: python